Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-paths.md

 ### Wildcard characters

-If you entering a control path as text, you can use the wildcard asterisk character (`*`) to match multiple controls in the hierarchy specified.
+If you enter a control path as text, you can use the wildcard asterisk character (`*`) to match multiple controls in the hierarchy specified.
 For example, you can use `<Touchscreen>/touch*/press` to bind to any finger pressed on the touchscreen, instead of individually binding to `<Touchscreen>/touch0/press`, `<Touchscreen>/touch1/press` and each other numbered touch separately.

 ## Access from code